duerrfk/sdn-mq/README.md

 Using SDN-MQ has several advantages:

+1. All messages are consequently based on JSON making message generation and interpretation straightforward.

-1. SDN-MQ allows for receiving packet-in events without the need to implement OSGi services.
-This reduces the complexity of implementing your own SDN services without sacrificing flexibility.
+2. SDN-MQ supports proactive and reactive flow programming without the need to implement complex OSGi services.

-2. Packet-in events can be filtered using standard JMS selectors.
-So your network control logic only sees what it is really interested in.

-3. SDN-MQ consequently uses simple textual message formats based on JSON, making message interpretation and generation straightforward.
-So you get the simplicitly of popular JSON/HTTP-based APIs, and you'll still be able to receive packet-in events (which HTTP interfaces don't support due to the request/response nature of HTTP).

-4. Since SDN-MQ is based on textual JSON messages, it is accessible through the Streaming Text Oriented Messaging Protocol (STOMP), e.g., using Apache ActiveMQ.
-This not only allows for Java-JMS clients but also clients implemented in C, Ruby, Perl, Python, PHP, ActionScript/Flash, Smalltalk, etc. (everything supported by your JMS server).

-5. SDN-MQ supports essential SDN controller functionalities, namely, packet-in events, flow programming, and packet forwarding.
+3. SDN-MQ supports message filtering for packet-in events through standard JMS selectors.
+So the control application can define, which packet-in events to receive based on packet header fields like source and destination adddresses.
+According to the publish/subscribe paradigm, multiple control applications can receive the packet-in event notifications for the same packet.

+4. SDN control logic an be distributed horizontally to different hosts for scaling out control logic.

+5. Although SDN-MQ is based on the Java-based JMS standard, JMS servers such as Apache ActiveMQ support further language-independent protocols like STOMP (Streaming Text Oriented Messaging Protocol).
+Therefore, cross-language control applications implemented in C++, Python, JavaScipt, etc. are supported.

+6. Besides packet-in events and flow programming, SDN-MQ supports further essential functionality such as packet forwarding/injection via the controller.

+7. SDN-MQ is open source and licensed through the Eclipse license (similar to OpenDaylight).
+The full source code is available here at GitHub: https://github.com/duerrfk/sdn-mq.

 How to use SDN-MQ
 =================